 Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

-The Work of the Board of Trustees
+The Work of the Board of Trustees: A Strategic Partnership

 Key areas of Board activity include: